johnnadratowski/shawty/README.md

 of a better template hosting Node framework.
 When using the -i index page argument, this should be contained in the template-path as well.

+## Quirks/Behaviors

+If a URL is sent to Shawty without an http prefix, it will prepend http:// to the url.
+When the JSON is returned with the long URLs as keys, it will contain the prepended prefix.
+It is recommended to ensure your URLs are properly formatted to avoid this behavior, as it might cause some issues when attempting to retrieve the short url from the JSON response.

 ## Extra Notes

 I know this documentation is fairly sparse at this point, hopefully I can come back and